PSIAlt/mrgraphite/README.md

 // Same, but value==1
 mrgraphite.Inc("stat.requests")

-// Do not aggegate values, can be used to analyze raw metrics in graphtie mrgraphite.SendRaw("timing.request_time", time_elasped)
+// Do not aggregate values, can be used to analyze raw metrics in graphite mrgraphite.SendRaw("timing.request_time", time_elasped)

 func measureTimer() {